 The likely consequences of any decision in the long term All Board discussions include consideration of the longer-term consequences of any key decisions and their implications for the relevant stakeholders.
 In managing the Company during the year under review, the Board acted in the way which it considered, in good faith, would be most likely to promote the Company's long-term sustainable success and to achieve its wider objectives for the benefit of our shareholders as a whole, having had regard to our wider stakeholders and the other matters set out in Section 172.
 The interests of the Company's employees This provision is not relevant as the Company does not have any employees.
-The need to foster the Company's business relationships with suppliers, customers and others The Board's approach is described under "Stakeholders" on page 12.
+The need to foster the Company's business relationships with suppliers, customers and others The Board's approach is described under "Stakeholders" on page 19.
 The impact of the Company's operations on the community and the environment The Board takes a close interest in responsible investment issues and sets the overall strategy.
 Management of the portfolio is delegated to the Investment Manager, which is responsible for the practical implementation of policy.
-A description of the Company's approach to stewardship and the role of the Investment Manager is set out on pages 23 to 27.
-The desirability of the Company maintaining a reputation for high standards of business conduct The Board's approach is described under "Culture" on page 13.
-The need to act fairly between shareholders of the Company The Board's approach is described under "Stakeholders" on page 12.
+A description of the Company's approach to stewardship and the role of the Investment Manager is set out on page 28.
+The desirability of the Company maintaining a reputation for high standards of business conduct The Board's approach is described under "Culture" on page 20.
+The need to act fairly between shareholders of the Company The Board's approach is described under "Stakeholders" on page 19.

-In considering the primary purpose of the Company, the Board made a number of key decisions during the year.
+In considering the primary purpose of the Company, the Board made several key decisions during the year.
 The Board:

-- instructed the use of share buy backs as a means of stabilising the share price discount to NAV (for further details see page 3); - completed a rebranding and relaunch of the Company's website and worked with the Investment Manager to increase shareholder engagement via webinars and newsletters; - maintained dividend payments at a sustainable level based on income received from investments (for further details see page 3); - appointed Cenkos Securities as its Corporate Broker in place of JP Morgan Cazenove; - commissioned Trust Associates to undertake an independent review of Directors' remuneration.
-Details of the review can be found on page 41; and - engaged Trust Associates to help with the candidate selection and interview process to appoint a new non-executive director. (for further details see page 46).
+- continued to instruct the use of share buy backs as a means of stabilising the share price discount to NAV in response to sector weakness (for further details see page 38); - worked with the Investment Manager to maintain a high level of shareholder engagement via webinars and newsletters; - increased dividend payments at a sustainable level based on income received from investments (for further details see page 22); - engaged Trust Associates to help with the candidate selection and interview process to appoint a new non-executive director. (for further details see page 52); and - conducted a search for a new service provider, selecting Frostrow Capital for the role.

-The Directors have reviewed and discussed each aspect of Section 172 and consider that the information set out on pages 12 to 13 is particularly relevant in the context of the Company's business as an externally managed investment company which does not have any employees or suppliers.
+The Directors have reviewed and discussed each aspect of Section 172 and consider that the information set out on pages 19 to 20 is particularly relevant in the context of the Company's business as an externally managed investment company which does not have any employees or suppliers.